sanjanarraju/BookLog/README.md

 # BookLog

-A Spring Boot application for logging books you’ve read, including title, author, genre, rating (out of 5), and notes.
+A Spring Boot application for logging books you’ve read, including title, author, genre, series, rating (out of 5), and notes.
 Features a web UI and a REST API.

 ## Features

 - Add, view, and delete books
 - Rate books out of 5
 - Add notes and genres
+- Create and Manage Book Series
 - Clean, modern web interface
 - RESTful API for integration